 (By the way, the day Twitter decides what I see on my timeline and what I don’t (like Facebook) is the day I’m leaving Twitter.)

-Yes, Google+ is turning out to be quite a debacle for Larry Page and friends.
+Yes, Google+ is turning out to be quite the debacle for Larry Page and friends.
 But I believe they got at least one thing right.
-Circles.
-Because of the (modest but) mixed crowd that follows me on Twitter, I’m sort of selective in what I tweet.
+Circles!
+Because of the mixed crowd that follows me on Twitter, I’m sort of selective in what I tweet.
 If I could make groups and choose which tweets are visible for which group I would certainly tweet more and so would more people I assume.